If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 With Muriatic Acid

-2. Prepare a glass: Fill a second glass container with water.
+2. Prepare a rinse bath: Fill a separate glass container with plain water.

 Top Tip